 - In 2018/19 the Devon Authorities applied to the Government to be a business rates Pilot area and Devon was chosen by the Government to be one of ten Pilot areas nationally. - Financial modelling showed that the Devon business rates area could benefit by somewhere in the region of up to £19 million by becoming a pilot in 2018/19.
 This is Councils' share of the level of growth above the business rates baseline which is estimated for Devon.
-The modelling showed that West Devon could benefit by approximately £460,000.
+The modelling showed that South Hams could benefit by approximately £575,000.
 This is one-off additional revenue money for the year of the pilot only (2018-19).
-Some of this funding has been used to fund the revenue base budget in 2018-19 and the remainder of £316,484 has been put into a future financial stability earmarked reserve. - West Devon is a low growth area as shown overleaf (growth above baseline in 2017/18 was £169,000).
-West Devon is a beneficiary of the pooling and pilot arrangements as the growth across the whole of Devon is divided up amongst all Devon Councils.
+Of this amount, £100,000 is being used to fund the revenue base budget in 2018/19, with the remainder (£475,000) being transferred into an Economic Regeneration Projects Earmarked Reserve, to meet the primary aims of the Pilot bid which are to achieve higher levels of investment in economic regeneration in Devon and encourage further business rates growth. - South Hams is a low growth area as shown overleaf (growth above baseline in 2017/18 was £25,000).
+South Hams is a beneficiary of the pooling and pilot arrangements as the growth across the whole of Devon is divided up amongst all Devon Councils.
 In order to share financial rewards more evenly across the Pilot area, the 2018/19 Devon Pilot includes minimum funding levels for Districts (£0.5m) and the Unitaries/DCC (£1.5m).
-WDBC benefits from the minimum funding levels. - In the future as Council funding is more reliant on business rates income, it puts West Devon in a more precarious position than most Councils due to its low growth and it is extremely important that the Council remains within the Devon pooling and pilot arrangements. - The bid set out how pilot status for Devon would meet the principles of assisting financial sustainability for the District Councils, higher levels of investment in economic regeneration in Devon and support for Upper Tier Councils with the growing financial cost pressures of areas such as adult social care and children's services. - The diagram below compares the split of business rates income under the 50% scheme (from 2013/14 to 2017/18) to the 100% scheme (Pilot status in 2018/19) to the 75% scheme (recommendation to apply for Pilot status for 2019/20).
+SHDC benefits from the minimum funding levels. - As Council funding is more reliant on business rates income, it puts South Hams in a more precarious position than most Councils due to its low growth and it is extremely important that the Council remains within the Devon pooling and pilot arrangements. - The bid set out how pilot status for Devon would meet the principles of assisting financial sustainability for the District Councils, higher levels of investment in economic regeneration in Devon and support for Upper Tier Councils with the growing financial cost pressures of areas such as adult social care and children's services. - The diagram below compares the split of business rates income under the 50% scheme (from 2013/14 to 2017/18) to the 100% scheme (Pilot status in 2018/19) to the 75% scheme (recommendation to apply for Pilot status for 2019/20).
 The 75% scheme will be rolled out nationally from 2020/21 onwards.

 Split of business rates income 50% scheme (Devon Pool) 100% scheme (Devon Pilot status) 75% scheme (Application for Pilot status)

-From 2013/14 to

-2017/18 2018/19 only For 2019/20
+From 2013/14 2018/19 only For 2019/20

-WDBC (see note) 40% 40% 40%
+SHDC (see note) 40% 40% 40%

 Central Government 50% Nil 25%

 DCC 9% 59% 34%

 Fire 1% 1% 1%

 Total 100% 100% 100%

-NOTE: Even though West Devon starts off with a 40% share, a tariff is then deducted and paid over to Central Government, and therefore the amount of money West Devon ends up keeping is its business rates baseline funding amount plus any Pooling or Pilot Gain each year.
+NOTE: Even though South Hams starts off with a 40% share, a tariff is then deducted and paid over to Central Government, and therefore the amount of money South Hams ends up keeping is its business rates baseline funding amount plus any Pooling or Pilot Gain each year.